shukebeta/shukebeta/README.md

 ## 🌀 Projects

+- [XE.com](https://xe.com) I was currently working on this cross-border e-commerce platform as a software developer mainly using C# and JavaScript.
-- [ytabc.com](https://ytabc.com) I am currently working on this cross-border e-commerce platform as a full stack developer.
+- [ytabc.com](https://ytabc.com) I was previously working on this cross-border e-commerce platform as a full stack developer.
 The backend of this project is using .NET Core 3.1 and the front-end of the project is using Vue.js.
 - [corpus.shukebeta.com](https://corpus.shukebeta.com) This small project is actually an one PHP file project, but it's really useful for learning new words.
 You could easily find sample sentences for a specific word or phrase in English or Chinese in seconds. [show me the code](https://github.com/shukebeta/ec_corpus)

 ## 🤖 About me